fkyros/fdf/README.md

 ```
 the decision making inside the loop is based on HOW the error parameter of the interpolation method is made

+now you have to read the whole map and draw it with this algo :)

 ### great grid, but where is the z dimension??
 TODO: explain isometric and orthogonemtric perspectives

 what we need to do to achieve the classic isometric view and apply altitude to our raster, we need to rotate 45º the grid and squash it in half (as the gif shows)

 ![iso grid](github_pics/isometric_grid_transformation.gif)

 credits to [Jordan West](https://www.youtube.com/watch?v=04oQ2jOUjkU) for the visuals

-after that, apply the altitude value on the z coord. but spoiler!!! its a 2D enviroment, so we need to trick the y axis value to represent this.
+after that, apply the altitude value on the z coord. but spoiler!!! its a 2D enviroment, so we need to [trick the y axis value](https://github.com/VBrazhnik/FdF/wiki/How-to-perform-isometric-transformations%3F) to represent this.

 ### OMG can i color it??
 TODO: gradient explanation